 If you prefer to visit in the off-season when things slow down and hotels are typically cheaper, I suggest coming end of August through October.
 The water is still warm, and the beach has died down quite a bit since the kids are back in school.

 March is pretty crazy for spring break and spring training.
+This is one of my top spring break destinations in Florida.
 Hotel rates skyrocket and the beach traffic is pretty horrid.
 Summer months are busy but not as bad as March.

 Check out the fun beach bars